mpq1990/Pong/README.md

 - **I / K** → Move right paddle
 - **ESC** → Quit

+## Notes
+- Balls are stored in a `std::array` with fixed size.
+- This avoids dynamic heap allocations that `std::vector` would use.
+- If the number of balls needed to be dynamic, `std::vector` would be the right choice.

 ## Build
 Make sure SDL3 is installed, then for example on Linux: